Tuba player, composer, researcher

 - The Wire (from review of Tables and Stairs)

-The 'Hayward System' has so far been adopted on a B & S F tuba model 3100 (PT-9) and a B & S C tuba model 4097 (PT-20).
+The 'Hayward System' has so far been adopted on B&S F tuba models 3100 (PT-9) and 3100/W-G (JBL Classic), a B&S C tuba model 4097 (PT-20), a Rudi Meinl 3/4 C tuba, and a historical Schmidt F tuba from around 1880.
 In principle it should be possible to equip most tubas with the fully microtonal tuning system.

 For further enquiries please contact: info AT robinhayward DOT com